What Is Love (V. Bozeman song)

 "What is Love" is a song recorded by American recording artist V. Bozeman for 1st studio album of the TV series Empire.
 The song was written by Daniel Jones, Timbaland, Jim Beanz, while Timbaland, Jim Beanz also handled the production.

 Composition

 Critical reception

 The song received positive reviews from critics.
 Billboard praised "What is Love" as a "captivating performance", it said "As fans will recall, Bozeman put an exclamation point on the first season of Empire...".
-New York Post said, "In the hip-hop-heavy soundtrack, the impressive tones of V. Bozeman make for a soulful moment.
-The song is brief and melancholy, but it’s long enough for the Los Angeles-born vocalist to turn heads and establish herself as a rising star.

 Music video

 The music video was released on January 14, 2015.